Ram 1500 Extended Warranty: Cost, Coverage and Plans

 Extended auto warranties are an optional, paid “extension” of the factory warranty your Ram 1500 comes with.
 For context, all Ram trucks come with the following warranties from the factory:

 These factory warranties follow the truck, not the owner.
-So, if you buy a two-year-old truck with 21,000 miles on it, you should still have one year or 15,000 miles worth of the factory bumper-to-bumper warranty left.
+So, if you buy a 2-year-old truck with 21,000 miles on it, you should still have one year or 15,000 miles worth of the factory bumper-to-bumper warranty left.

 But, if you damage your suspension going off-road or overwork your transmission by towing beyond the truck’s rated capacity, the repairs wouldn’t be covered under warranty since the parts failed due to an outside cause.